h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Sum Root to Leaf Numbers/solution.md

 - The `root2leaf` method correctly initializes an empty list result to store the root-to-leaf paths and an empty list current_path to keep track of the current path as we traverse the tree.
 - Inside the root2leaf method, we call a helper function `explore` that performs a depth-first traversal of the tree, keeping track of the current path and adding it to the result when a leaf node is reached.
 - The `explore` function appends the current node's key to the path, checks if it's a leaf node, explores the left and right subtrees, and backtracks by removing the current node from the path when necessary.
-- I convert the whole sublist in the result list to a single integer and return the sum of it.
+- I convert the whole sublist in the result array to a single integer and return the sum of it.

 Here's my solve script: [link]()
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/76670101-1f14-4042-8b15-9460b137f11a)